clussificate/OM-Researches-Analysis/README.md

 # OM Research articles Analysis
-we analyze the research trends for OM reseach articles in five top journals (MS, MSOM, OR, JOM, POM) from 1997 to 2018.
+We analyze the research trends for OM reseach articles in five top journals (MS, MSOM, OR, JOM, POM) from 1997 to 2018.